mars-sim/mars-sim/README.md

 However, there are cases that the `path` variable and `JAVE_HOME` variable are not being configured properly.

+See this [page](https://www.baeldung.com/java-home-vs-path-env-var) for explanation.

 In the command prompt, try `java -version` to see what version of Java is first being found in your specific cases.

-IN case java cannot be found or is erroneous, then follow the steps below :
+Follow the steps below :

-1. Locate the Java installation.
+1. Locate the folder with Java installation.
+For instance, "C:\Program Files\Java\jdk-17" may be your JDK's location.

+2. Under System variable, ensure `JAVA_HOME` has been added and set up correct as follows:

+> set JAVA_HOME=C:\Program Files\Java\jdk-17

-2. Start a command prompt and type this `set JAVA_HOME="<java home>\bin"`.
+2a.
+Alternatively, one may start a command prompt and type this `set JAVA_HOME="C:\Program Files\Java\jdk-17"`

-3. Set the `PATH` variable to include the Java installation `set PATH="%JAVA_HOME%\bin";%PATH%`.
+3. Under both User and the System variable, set the `PATH` variable to include the JDK folder.
+For instance,

+> set PATH=C:\Program Files\Java\jdk-17\bin

+or

+> set PATH="%JAVA_HOME%\bin";%PATH%

 > Note 2 : The order of precedence inside `PATH` variable is crucial.
 The first available folder having Java executable inside will be the one to be loaded by Windows OS.

-> Note 2a : The `\bin` is crucial.
+> Note 2a : The `\bin` may be crucial.
 When running `java -jar xxxx.jar`, mars-sim will look for the presence of the `java.exe` in Windows OS.
 If `\bin` is missing in the `JAVA_HOME` variable, the Windows OS may not be able to locate the `java.exe` and may continue to go down the `PATH` variable to look for a valid JDK folder.
 If it's not found, java cannot start mars-sim.